Stage carpenter James

 Tennessee and his five sons were born in Arkansas

-(1885-), worked as assistant to his father
+(1885-1942), worked at the Iroquois as an assistant to his father

 In the years after the fire